TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   More Women in Congress, But Was It a Pink Wave?
+*   Trump Eyeing Staffing Shakeup in Cabinet and at White House
 *   Florida Recount Chugs Along as More Irregularities Surface
-*   Pelosi: Dems' Approach to Subpoenas Will Be "Very Strategic"
+*   "Tucker Carlson Tonight" Investigates Broward Supervisor Brenda Snipes
-*   In Paris, Trump the "Nationalist" Stood Apart From Others
+*   More Women in Congress, But Was It a Pink Wave?
-*   Proxy Advisors: The Realities of Robo-Voting
+*   Proxy Advisors: The Big Thumb on the Scale--an Overview
 *   Presidential Job Approval
 *   Cartoons of the Week